Steel City Striders Running Club Charter

 The Club will affiliate to Associations relevant to the running activities of the Club in the manner laid down by those Associations necessary to compete in events under their control.

-The Committee will consist of the Chair, General Secretary, Membership Secretary, Treasurer and up to10 other members, all of whom must be full members of the Club.
+The Committee will consist of the Chair, General Secretary, Membership Secretary, Finance Secretary and up to 10 other members, all of whom must be full members of the Club.
+Committee members can also be Trustees of the Charity.

-The Committee will decide which of its members will undertake the committee’s responsibilities (in addition to those of the chair, general secretary, membership secretary and treasurer).
+The Committee will decide which of its members will undertake the committee’s responsibilities (in addition to those of the chair, general secretary, membership secretary and Finance Secretary).
 The Committee will inform the members which roles committee members are undertaking.

 5.7 Conduct and Frequency Committee Meetings

-Any member of the Club may attend a Committee meeting as an observer.
+Any member of the Club may attend a Committee meeting as an observer but must request to be present in advance by contacting the General Secretary in writing.

 6.1 Annual General Meeting